-Canon 1300D versus Fujifilm X-T10
+Canon 1300D vs Fujifilm X-T10

 The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X-T10 are two digital cameras that were announced, respectively, in March 2016 and May 2015.
 The 1300D is a DSLR, while the X-T10 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T10 is notably smaller (25 percent) than the Canon 1300D.
 Moreover, the X-T10 is markedly lighter (21 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the X-T10 are weather-sealed.